Plaza Nazarenas 144, Cusco, Peru

 Nonetheless, all suites come with the trappings that add up to a truly luxurious stay.
 Beds are king–sized, unless one opts for twin poster beds.
 Bathrooms are appointed in marble and feature underfloor heating, to combat those chilly evenings at over 11,000 feet above sea level.
 And speaking of the rarified altitude, oxygen will be pumped directly into guest suites upon request, to counter any ill effects of the thinner atmosphere.

-One the butler's functions enjoyed by most guests is the bartending lesson given in mixing Peru's favorite cocktail: the Pisco sour.
+One of the butler's functions enjoyed by most guests is the bartending lesson given in mixing Peru's favorite cocktail: the Pisco sour.
 Long after it is over, and you have sampled your own creation, the well–stocked included minibar, snack station, espresso machine, and tea–making facilities remain to refresh travelers night and day — free of additional charge.

 Naturally, all the other extras expected in a luxury hotel are there: bathrobe and slippers; satellite television with plenty of foreign–language channels; premium sound system; and wireless Internet access.
 You can log on with your own device, or the iPad that is standard issue, complete with the Palacio Nazarenas app.

-Wending one’s way through the courtyards to and from guest suites is all part of the fun at the Palacio Nazarenas, since every route will take you past fountains, colorful flowers, glimpses of Inca walls, and water channels carved into the rock.
-Your path may take you to the lobby lounge that was once the gallery of a chapel; the elegant library; the gift shop (whose wares can also be shown in the privacy of one’s suite, upon request); or the business center, equipped with computers, printer and scanner.
+Wending one's way through the courtyards to and from guest suites is all part of the fun at the Palacio Nazarenas, since every route will take you past fountains, colorful flowers, glimpses of Inca walls, and water channels carved into the rock.
+Your path may take you to the lobby lounge that was once the gallery of a chapel; the elegant library; the gift shop (whose wares can also be shown in the privacy of one?s suite, upon request); or the business center, equipped with computers, printer and scanner.

-One popular destination within the cloistered grounds is the Hypnôze Spa, featuring its own brand of organic products, formulated from Andean ingredients sourced locally.
+One popular destination within the cloistered grounds is the Hypnoze Spa, featuring its own brand of organic products, formulated from Andean ingredients sourced locally.
 Signature massages are offered in a choice of single or double treatment rooms.

-As if there were not enough to distinguish Palacio Nazarenas from the rest of the luxury hotel pack, Orient Express has also recruited one of Peru's most celebrated chefs, Virgilio Martinez, to head up the kitchen at the Senzo Restaurant, whose glass walls offer views out on the pool.
+As if there were not enough to distinguish Palacio Nazarenas from the rest of the luxury hotel pack, Belmond has also recruited one of Peru's most celebrated chefs, Virgilio Martinez, to head up the kitchen at the Senzo Restaurant, whose glass walls offer views out on the pool.
 Martinez, who is known for researching indigenous ingredients, has designed a distinctive menu based on the many kinds of potatoes and other unusual herbs that grow in the Andean plateau.
 Guests who enjoy experimenting with their cuisine will undoubtedly savor the adventure of a meal here.

 Certainly, any visitor to Peru who has not budgeted enough time to indulge in the gastronomic delights of Lima would be well advised to taste Martinez' creations here, even if fashioned by one of his sous chefs.
 A meal at his signature restaurant Central, in the country's capital, is de rigueur for any gourmand.

-If a visit to Central is in the cards — or you have two nights for dinner in Cusco — then an evening at El Tupay in the neighboring OE property, El Monasterio, is called for.
+If a visit to Central is in the cards — or you have two nights for dinner in Cusco — then an evening at El Tupay in the neighboring Belmond property, El Monasterio, is called for.
 The El Tupay Restaurant serves delicious classic continental cuisine and regional specialties, accompanied by vocal performances of opera arias or the strains of a string quartet most nights of the week.
 Meals at any of the Monasterio bars or restaurants may be billed to your Palacio Nazarenas suite.

 Whether you have dinner at Senzo or not, don't skip breakfast there in your rush to sightsee.
 The Palacio Nazarenas "breakfast buffet at your table" is a winning combination of the best of both worlds: the choice and generosity of "all you can eat" with service at your table (and no juggling plates in a line).
 Take maximum advantage of the poolside fruit cart to order a fresh fruit plate and smoothie of a rich blend of tropical fruits.